Q. What’s the county’s most valuable crop?

 Q. Is farmland being lost to development?

 A. Yes.
-Even though voters have approved laws intended to protect farmland and open space from development, the county continues to lose about 600 acres of farmland to development each year.
+Even though voters have approved laws intended to protect farmland and open space from development, the county has lost nearly 9,000 acres of farmland to development since 1992.

 Q. How important is agriculture to the Ventura County economy?